software/hoardy-web/./extension/page/help.org

 On entering collected or discarded state, loggable metadata of each reqres is copied into the recent reqres history-log and is kept there until the size of the log reaches this many elements, at which point the older elements of the log start being elided automatically.

 Note, however, that problematic reqres will not get automatically elided from the log, nor forgotten by using the above buttons.
-To forget about them, you will have to unset the problematic flag on the respective reqres via this button, or that button, or use similar buttons in the-log.
+To forget about them, you will have to first unset the problematic flag on the respective reqres via this button, or that button, or use similar buttons in the-log.

 Step 4: Archival

-When Archive 'collected' reqres by toggle is enabled, Hoardy-Web will pop queued reqres from the archival queue one by one and then perform one or more of the following (in order they are listed):
+When Archive 'collected' reqres toggle is enabled, Hoardy-Web will pop queued reqres from the archival queue one by one and then perform one or more of the following (in order they are listed):

 You can enable more than one archival method at the same time.
 For a given loggable, Hoardy-Web will remember and skip previously successful archival methods if the loggable ever returns to the archival queue again (e.g., when one of the archival methods fails and you later ask Hoardy-Web to retry the archival, or when you re-queue a reqres from local storage from the Saved in Local Storage page).